portworx/px-docs/applications/wp-k8s.md

 ### Deploy MySQL with Portworx

 The following manifest describes a single-instance MySQL Deployment.
 The MySQL container mounts the Portworx PersistentVolume at /var/lib/mysql.
 The MYSQL_ROOT_PASSWORD environment variable sets the database password from the Secret.
+The deployment uses stork as the scheduler to enable the pods to be placed closer to where their data is located.

 #### Deploy MySQL from the mysql.yaml file: